scottdixon-github/CS-255-T3291-System-Analysis-and-Design-23EW3/README.md

 How do you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a system?

-Once the user needs have been identified, I can use this information to create the application design.
-The system should be built in such a way that it is easy to use, meets the user's needs, and is accessible to all users.
+Once the user needs are identified, I use the information and begin to create the design for the application.
+The application, ideally, should be built in a way that makes it easy to use, meets the user's needs, and is accessible to everyone who uses the application.